beeware/toga/docs/reference/api/app.rst

 -----

 The App class is the top level representation of all application activity.
-It is a singleton object - any given process can only have a single Application.
+It is a singleton object - any given process can only have a single App.
 That application may manage multiple windows, but it is guaranteed to have at least one window (called the :attr:`~toga.App.main_window`); when the App's :attr:`~toga.App.main_window` is closed, the application will exit.